 Detect and Treat Gum Disease

-Gingivitis can be reversed by adopting a good oral hygiene routine and seeing our dentist every 6 months for a teeth cleaning.
-Even if most of your natural teeth are gone, it’s important that you take care of your gums.
-If you wear full or partial dentures, your gums are responsible for helping hold them in place.
+If you wear full or partial dentures, your gums are responsible for helping to hold them in place.
 Once your gums recede, your dentures will slip more often and become uncomfortable.
 That’s just one reason why your gum health remains important even after you’ve gotten dentures.

 Monitor the Condition of Your Dentures